John de Karlell: Death and burial

 At his death, despite his long association with St Patrick's Cathedral, Dublin, John chose to be buried close to his brother William (who had died ten years earlier) in St Canice's Cathedral, Kilkenny.
 His tomb has long since been destroyed.

-His executor, William Karlell, was probably a grand-nephew, he is described in the Patent Roll as "the son of John Karlell".
-He petitioned that the estate be forgiven £40 owed by the two brothers, and the petition was granted.
+His executor, William Karlell, was probably a grand-nephew: he is described in the Patent Roll as "the son of John Karlell".
+He petitioned that the estate be forgiven the debts to the Crown owed by the two brothers, and the petition was granted on payment by William of £40.